 A life lived in simplicity is a life lived peacefully.

-We are sure that the minimalist lifestyle's curiosity does not end here for anyone who is head bound towards Minimalism.
+I'm confident that the minimalist lifestyle's curiosity does not end here for anyone who is head bound towards Minimalism.

 So, let's shed light on some other questions you might have regarding this.